darryl34/cuckoo-filter-fyp/README.md

 - `tests/`: Contains tests for various scenarios, `results/` contain results of the tests
 - `plots/`: Python scripts for generating plots of results
 - `unit-tests/`: Unit tests for the project
+- `python-prototype/`: Initial prototype developed in Python (not meant to represent the final implementation)

 ## Build